 Freedom Architects Design, a Japan-based architectural design firm with 16 studios and more than 20 years of history, builds approximately 400 made-to-order homes each year.
 In February 2017, the firm began offering VR walkthroughs for clients as part of its process.

 Until recently, virtual reality in architecture was available in Japan only through major general contractors and home builders.
 Now, Freedom Architects is rolling out its own VR Architects System, a new initiative for the made-to-order housing market.
 The system lets clients, wearing head-mounted displays, fully explore a potential home’s interior.
-Using VR visualizations of homes during the design process, it’s possible to determine and implement changes before breaking ground.
+Using virtual reality visualizations of homes during the design process, it’s possible to determine and implement changes before breaking ground.

 In August 2016, Freedom Architects became the first firm in Japan to receive certification for a building plan through the submission of BIM data, which was created using Autodesk Revit.
 This first-ever BIM-based architectural certification was a cooperative effort by the Otsuka Corporation, Autodesk, and the Jutaku Seinou Hyouka Center (Housing Performance Evaluation Center) Corporation.
 Now, Freedom Architects’ new initiative to introduce VR takes its use of BIM to the next level.